westonganger/pairer/README.md

 Authentication models is as follows:

-1. Your main app defines a list of `Pairer.allowed_org_ids`.
+1. Your main app defines a list of `Pairer.config.allowed_org_ids`.
 When an unauthenticated user visits the site they are taken to the sign-in page.
-On this page they are required to enter an "Organization ID" if they enter one of the `Pairer.allowed_org_ids` then they are signed-in to pairer and all boards will be scoped accordingly.
+On this page they are required to enter an "Organization ID" if they enter one of the `Pairer.config.allowed_org_ids` then they are signed-in to pairer and all boards will be scoped accordingly.

 2. After the user is signed-in via #1 above, then the user can either A. access existing board by entering the boards password, or B. create a new board by defining a board password.